My background for the

 Thames to raise money for Combat Stress.
 (My father Charles

-imprisoned in World War I.) Right: himself fell over -- with a broken finger hiking
+Gladstone had been imprisoned in World War I.) Right: fallen over -- with a broken finger

 in the Pyrenees.